waltzfordebby/Meowney-Save/README.md

-Meowney-Save is a web app that records my daily expenses and my expenses total.
+<b>Meowney-Save is a web app that records my daily expenses and my expenses total.
 Built using HTML, CSS, Javascript, and Bootstrap for the Front-End.
-PHP, MySQL, and AJAX for the Back-End.
+PHP, MySQL, and AJAX for the Back-End.</b>
 <br>
 <br>
 <b>Adding Expense</b><br>